dev-bootcamp-2019/final-project-kejitan/EVcharging/Test-setup.md

 $ cd ~/eval-truffle5

-From Web browser visit https://nodejs.org
-Download LTS version 10.15.0 in ~/eval-truffle5
-extract node-v10.15.0-linux-x64.tar.xz in the same irectory
+* From Web browser visit https://nodejs.org download LTS version 10.15.0 in ~/eval-truffle5.
+Extract node-v10.15.0-linux-x64.tar.xz in the same directory

-to the file ~/.bashrc, add the following at the end export PATH=~/eval-truffle5/node-v10.15.0-linux-x64/bin:$PATH
+* To the file /home/username/.bashrc, add the following at the end
+* export PATH=~/eval-truffle5/node-v10.15.0-linux-x64/bin:$PATH

 Save the file and open another terminal so that above change takes place In the new terminal